Do you like your neighborhood?

 Next, we averaged the rankings for each neighborhood to create a best neighborhood index.

 And finally, we crowned the neighborhood with the lowest best neighborhood index the “Best City Neighborhood In Knoxville.”
-We’re lookin’ at you, Downtown Knoxville.
+We’re lookin’ at you, Oakwood.

-Read on below to learn more about what it’s like to live in the best places Knoxville has to offer.
+Read on below to learn more about what it’s like to live in the best places Knoxville, Tennessee has to offer.
 Or skip to the end to see the list of all the neighborhoods in the city from best to worst.